Lab Data Integrity and Data Quality - Part 1 & 2

 • Discussion of the strengths and weaknesses of reporting processes

-Data Integrity Self Inspections and On-site and Remote Audits for Hybrid and Electronic Systems
+Data Integrity Self Inspections and On-Site and Remote Audits of Hybrid and Electronic Systems

 • Observations and findings